HenrivantSant/swift-docs/docs/routing-and-controllers.md

 But what if you want a variable like an id?
 More on the specifics of building the Route Annotation in the chapter 'Route Attribute'.

 NOTE: Multiple types can be exposed for a given route.
-Also the same route can lead to different methods on the controller based on the Method used to make the request.
+Also, the same route can lead to different methods on the controller based on the Method used to make the request.
 The class route must allow for all HTTP Methods used in the definitions within.
-Type HTTP methods in writing (uppercase) or simple refer using the `Swift\Router\Types\RouteMethodEnum` as in the example above.
+Type HTTP methods in writing (uppercase) or simple refer using the `Swift\Router\Types\RouteMethod` as in the example above.

 ## Route Attribute
 The Router will 'collect' all methods in the controllers classes with a `#[Route]` attribute, and map those as routes.
 If a route attribute is used on the class (highly recommended) this will be used as a prefix for all methods in this specific controller as explained in the example above.

 The attributes come with the following settings:
 - method = Allowed HTTP methods to call this route (e.g. GET, POST, PATCH, PUT, etc.).
-There is no filter on this, so you're free to use custom methods as well.
 Multiple methods can be provided together like `#[Route(method="[GET, POST, PUT]", route="/bar/"]`.
 Usually this should only be necessary on the class.
 There is no wildcard to allow all methods as you should normally not direct a GET request for data to the same functionality as e.g. a POST request.

 This means you could have the same route for different HTTP Methods if you would desire this.
-You can have an endpoint `/article/[i:id]/`, where the a GET would lead to method which would return the value of the article with the given id, and where PATCH for example to this same endpoint would update the given article.
+You can have an endpoint `/article/[i:id]/`, where the GET would lead to method which would return the value of the article with the given id, and where PATCH for example to this same endpoint would update the given article.
 Makes sense to split this into different methods right?
 - route = The route for this method with a leading and closing slash
 - name = Make the route easy to find back in the router and allow for reversed routing
 - isGranted = Validate user is granted certain rights or status.
 More on this in de Security documentation